sofrida/sofrida.github.io/contact.md

 permalink: /contact/
 ---

-We do not provide detailed vulnerability report unless developers are identified.

-If you want to know the details of the vulnerability,

-**please contact us through the developer's e-mail address registered in the App Store**.

-Following information as contained in the form below will be helpful for you.
+If you are received our notification mail, you can request us the detailed vulnerability report for your app.

+##Please include the following information in the email :
- - Developer Information (Name, Department )
+- Developer Information (Name, Department, etc)
 - App Information (Pkg ID.
 Ex:com.abc.def)

- - Any questions are welcome
+Please contact us through the developer’s e-mail address registered in the App Store.

-Once developers email verified, we will reply you asap with detailed vulnerability report.
+If you have any questions please contact us.
+Once the developer's email is verified, we will reply back as soon as possible with the detailed report.

 [Request_Detailed_Report](mailto://june_park@korea.ac.kr)